PiBrewing/cbpi4-BM_Steps/README.md

 		- First Wort: Sends a notification for First Wort Hops on Start if set to 'Yes'
 		- Hop [1-6]: Sends up to 6 notifications for Hop alarms on specified times
 			- Time is remaining Boil time in Minutes
+		- Hop_text [1-6]: Name of Hops, additions (will be collected from BF, xml recipes,... in case of automated recipe creation)

 - BM_Cooldown:
 	- Waits that Wort is cooled down to target temp and is sending a notification.
 Active Step if Actor is selected.